 Treatment of Scleritis

 Rarely, nonsteroidal anti-inflammatory drugs are sufficient for mild cases of scleritis.
-However, usually a systemic corticosteroid (eg, prednisone 1 to 2 mg/kg orally once a day for 7 days, then tapered off by day 10) is the initial therapy.
+However, usually a systemic corticosteroid (eg, prednisone 1 to 2 mg/kg orally once a day for 7 days, then tapered off by 10 mg each week as tolerated or as indicated based on the clinical picture) is the initial therapy.
 If inflammation returns, a longer dose of oral corticosteroid, also starting at prednisone 1 to 2 mg/kg orally once a day or pulsed intravenous corticosteroid, such as methylprednisolone 1000 mg IV daily for 3 days, can be considered.

 Scleritis is severe, destructive, vision-threatening inflammation.

 Symptoms include deep, boring ache; photophobia and tearing; and focal or diffuse eye redness.